UEFA Champions League 3rd Qualifying Round

 Poor final-third execution.
 Rangers created little, managing only 9 shots (2 on target) despite 523 passes.
 Plzen's defensive setup neutralised their creativity.

-How is the Futmetrix Score calculated?
+What is the Futmetrix Score?

 Defense First in the Bohemian Crucible

-Skip It Futmetrix Score: 28/100.
+Skip It Futmetrix Score: 25/100.
 This 3rd Qualifying Round tie hinges on whether Rangers can survive a physical Czech environment or if their reliance on elite goalkeeping will finally be tested to its limit.

 The Setup